monsoonmaelstrom/book2/book2.md

 I have actually missed hanging out with them.
 I want my life back.
 I want to be able to see people without having to worry that doing so is going to turn them into targets, but I’m not sure if I’m ever going to be able to do that again.

 I need to shake myself out of this funk.
-I gain nothing be being moody and sad about my situation.
-If anything it’s only going to reduce my ability to find possible solutions to the problems I’m facing.
+I gain nothing by being moody and sad about my situation.
+If anything, it’s only going to reduce my ability to find solutions to the problems I’m facing.

 Step one would probably be eating something since it’s been close to a full day since I’ve had any food.